Open-Source-Compliance/tdosca-tc03b-simplhw/README.md

 * ``Main`` includes ``GreetingService`` includes ``EnvService``.
 Each part says *Hello*
 * The main project license is the MIT license, but *EnvService.java* is licensed under the BSD-2-Clause.
 * The JUnit test are licensed as the classes the test.
+* Using *gradle* with a wrapper (created by ``gradle wrapper``) evokes a compliance trap, because (parts of) gradle would become part of the repository.
+These parts are licensed under the Apache-V2 license.
+Hence distributing the repository (even by cloning / downloading it from GitHub) requires, that the *gradle* compliance artifacts must become part fo the repo although they need not to be added into the distributions created by gradle (``gradle distTar`` etc.).
 * For specific challenges of this test case the [compliance-traps.md](compliance-traps.md)

-**HINT**:
-1. Using *gradle* with all options (= ``gradle init``)  would evoke an immanent compliance trap, because (parts of) gradle would become part of the repository.
-These parts would be licensed under the Apache-V2 license.
-Hence distributing the repository (even by cloning / downloading it from GitHub) would require, that the respective *gradle* compliance artifacts would have also to be integrated into the repo.
-2. For easing this 'merge', the test case 03b does not offer the complete gradle methods, but requires gradle to be installed on the development machine.

 ## Licensing Statement